 A related idea: trade driven by factor endowments

 Ricardo’s comparative advantage largely concerned differences in national technology, broadly defined as a way of doing things.
 A different explanation for international trade lay in the theory of differing national endowments of the factors of production, namely capital and labour.
 The idea is complementary to Ricardo’s and seeks to explain (part of) the origin of comparative advantage.
 A country abundant in labour will tend to develop advantage in goods which require more labour to produce.
-It’s the ratio of labour to capital that matters, the relative endowment.
+It’s the ratio of labour to capital that matters, what economists call the “relative endowment”.
 A big economy may have more of both than a smaller economy.
 But the theory predicts specialisation based on the relative abundance of factors.

 Now the US has lots of capital and labour, the latter owing to continued immigration.
 We see in the US both highly advanced manufacturing which uses a great deal of capital (including human capital) and labour intensive services (New York hotels have so many people running around, all hoping for a tip, that a Pakistani friend of mine refers to the US as the world’s richest third world country).

 But factor endowments have limited explanatory power in today’s world.
-Neither does traditional comparative advantage that relies on exclusive technology.
-The know-how to do things is now portable and increasingly easy to discover.
+Likewise, traditional comparative advantage that relies on exclusive technology no longer fits.
+The know-how to do things is now portable and increasingly easy to discover internationally.
 Multinational companies take their technology (not just capital equipment but management skills) to any country they want to locate it.
 There is more to trade that needs to be explained.

 The world of comparative advantage is one in which countries exchange discrete objects based on their supposed productive efficiency.
 Country A produces wheat, country B produces TVs.
 While that was true for much of 19th century and early 20th century trade, by the 1970s economists had begun to notice that a great deal of trade was between rich countries which produced fairly similar things.
 So Europe, the US and Japan all traded manufacturing goods with each other.
 It was hard to argue that any of them had clear comparative advantages.
 The reality was that consumers liked a choice among varied types and brands of cars, TVs, cookers and so on.
 These were produced by different companies in different countries, competing for the wealthy (by global standards) consumers in many different nations.